-To drive a vehicle, you must have a valid driver’s license.
-Driving without a valid driver’s license is a crime and punishable by law.
+To drive a motor vehicle here, you must have a valid driver’s license.
+Driving motor vehicle without a valid driver’s license is a crime and punishable by law.
 But not having a driver’s license and forgetting your valid driver’s license at home are two different things.

-In Georgia and around the United States, both carry a penalty for the driver, although leaving your wallet at home with your driver’s license inside is much less serious than not having a valid license at all.
+In Georgia and around the United States, both carry a penalty for the driver, an aggravated misdemeanor, although leaving your wallet at home with your driver’s license inside is a misdemeanor penalty, much less serious than not having a valid license at all.

 Penalties for driving without a valid license vary depending on a variety of different factors, including the state you live in, whether or not this was your first offense, and whether your license was suspended, revoked, or expired.